 The Council acted as an Agency of the Government in the distribution of grants in relation to Business Support Grants.
 During the year no grants received issued to Businesses.
-There is a sum of £0.780m remaining at 31 March 2023 which is a net balance from the last three financial years.
-The balance is a creditor on the Council's balance sheet to be repaid to the Government in 2023/24.
+There is a sum of £0.780m has been paid back to the Government in the year 2023/24. which means there is a nil balance remaining as at 31 March 2024.